 \subsection{Cyclic group orbifolds}

-When $G = \bZ_N = \{0, 1, \dotsc, N-1\}$, the general orbifold formula \eqref{T/G} becomes \ie Z[\T/\bZ_N] = \frac{1}{N} \sum_{r,s=0}^{N-1} Z[\T]^r_s. \fe Let $r = \mygcd{r,s,N} \, p$ and $s = \mygcd{r,s,N} \, q$, such that $\mygcd{p,q,N} = 1$.
-The property $\mygcd{p,q,N} = 1$ implies the existence of an integer $t$ such that $\mygcd{p+tN,q} = 1$.
-By setting $g = \mygcd{r,s,N}$, $h = 0$, $a = p+tN$, $c = q$ (and $b,d$ such that $ad-bc=1$) in \eqref{ModularConvention}, we see that $Z[\T]^r_s$ is in the modular orbit of $Z[\T]^{\mygcd{r,s,N}}$.
+When $G = \bZ_N = \{0, 1, \dotsc, N-1\}$, the general orbifold formula \eqref{T/G} becomes\footnote{ Since group elements are labeled by integers in this subsection, to avoid confusion with the $r$th power of $Z$, we write $Z^r_0$ instead of $Z^r$ to denote the partition function with a temporal twist and no spatial twist. } \ie Z[\T/\bZ_N] = \frac{1}{N} \sum_{r,s=0}^{N-1} Z[\T]^r_s. \fe Let $p := r / \mygcd{r,s,N}$ and $q := s / \mygcd{r,s,N}$.
+It follows that $\mygcd{p,q,N} = 1$, which implies the existence of an integer $t$ such that $\mygcd{p+tN,q} = 1$.
+By setting $g = \mygcd{r,s,N}$, $h = 0$, $a = p+tN$, $c = q$ (and $b,d$ such that $ad-bc=1$) in \eqref{ModularConvention}, we see that $Z[\T]^r_s$ is in the modular orbit of $Z[\T]^{\mygcd{r,s,N}}_0$.
 Because modular transformations leave $\mygcd{r,s,N}$ invariant, we conclude that there are precisely $\sigma_0(N)$---the number of divisors of $N$---modular orbits.
-For each divisor $d \dv N$, a representative can be chosen to be $Z[\T]^d$, and there are $J_2(N/d)$ elements in the modular orbit, where \ie J_k(n) = n^k \prod_{\text{prime } p \dv n} \left( 1 - \frac{1}{p^k} \right) \fe is Jordan's totient function, a count of the number of $k$-tuples of positive integers that together with $n$ form a coprime set of $k+1$ integers.\footnote{ The author thanks Jan Albert and Justin Kaidi for a discussion. } In particular, if $N$ is prime, then \ie J_2(N/d) = \fe Sometimes, $\T$ and $\bZ_N$ exhibit the property that \ie Z[\T]^r = Z[\T]^{\mygcd{r,N}} \text{~~for all~~} r, \fe in which case several partition functions in each modular orbit are identical, and the orbifold computations get simplified.\footnote{ A sufficient condition for this property is if the outer automorphism group $\text{Aut}(\bZ_N$) is a symmetry.
-Note that the CPT symmetry implies $Z[\T]^r = Z[\T]^{N-r}$.
+For each divisor $d \dv N$, a representative can be chosen to be $Z[\T]^d_0$, and there are $J_2(N/d)$ elements in the modular orbit, where $J_k(n)$ is Jordan's totient function defined in \eqref{Rho}.
+In particular, if $N$ is prime, then \ie J_2(N/d) = \fe Sometimes, $\T$ and $\bZ_N$ exhibit the property that \ie Z[\T]^r_0 = Z[\T]^{\mygcd{r,N}}_0 \text{~~for all~~} r, \fe in which case several partition functions in each modular orbit are identical, and the orbifold computations get simplified.\footnote{ A sufficient condition for this property is if the outer automorphism group $\text{Aut}(\bZ_N$) is a symmetry.
+Note that the CPT symmetry implies $Z[\T]^r_0 = Z[\T]^{N-r}_0$.
 The author thanks Yifan Wang for a discussion. }

-When $N$ is prime, we can write \eqref{Cyclic} as \ie Z[\T/\bZ_N](\tau) &= \frac{1}{N} \left( \sum_{r=0}^{N-1} Z[\T]^r(\tau) + \sum_{s=1}^{N-1} \sum_{r=0}^{N-1} Z[\T]_s(\tau+r) \right) \\ &= \frac{1}{N} \sum_{r=0}^{N-1} Z[\T]^r(\tau) + \sum_{s=1}^{N-1} Z[\T]_s(\tau)\big|_{q^\bZ}, \fe where $|_{q^\bZ}$ means projection to integral Fourier powers.
-If $\T$ and $\bZ_N$ further exhibit property \eqref{PowerMapProperty}, then we can reduce \eqref{CyclicPrime} to \ie Z[\T/\bZ_N](\tau) = \frac{1}{N} Z[\T](\tau) + \frac{N-1}{N} Z[\T]^1(\tau) + (N-1) Z[\T]_1(\tau)\big|_{q^\bZ}. \fe
+When $N$ is prime, we can write \eqref{Cyclic} as \ie Z[\T/\bZ_N](\tau) &= \frac{1}{N} \left( \sum_{r=0}^{N-1} Z[\T]^r_0(\tau) + \sum_{s=1}^{N-1} \sum_{r=0}^{N-1} Z[\T]_s(\tau+r) \right) \\ &= \frac{1}{N} \sum_{r=0}^{N-1} Z[\T]^r_0(\tau) + \sum_{s=1}^{N-1} Z[\T]_s(\tau)\big|_{q^\bZ}, \fe where $|_{q^\bZ}$ means projection to integral Fourier powers.
+If $\T$ and $\bZ_N$ further exhibit property \eqref{PowerMapProperty}, then we can reduce \eqref{CyclicPrime} to \ie Z[\T/\bZ_N](\tau) = \frac{1}{N} Z[\T](\tau) + \frac{N-1}{N} Z[\T]^1_0(\tau) + (N-1) Z[\T]_1(\tau)\big|_{q^\bZ}. \fe